To view our brochure click here.

 The Appalachian Trail

 Running through 14 states from Georgia to Maine, the 2192-mile Appalachian Trail (AT) is the longest hiking-only footpath in the world.
-Initially, our week-long trips will take advantage of the beautiful scenery, relatively easy terrain, and ready accessibility of the AT in the Mid-Atlantic region, starting and ending near historic, scenic Harpers Ferry, WV.
+Initially, our trips will take advantage of the beautiful scenery, relatively easy terrain, and ready accessibility of the AT in the Mid-Atlantic region, starting and ending near historic, scenic Harpers Ferry, WV.
 Harpers Ferry is less than a two-hour drive from many metropolitan centers, including Washington, DC and Baltimore, MD.

 Experienced, compassionate leaders